joker-eph/githubmove/GitHubMove.rst

   toolchain present in one repository.

-* Developers who hack only on one of these subprojects can continue to use the single subproject git mirrors, so their workflow is unchanged.
+* Developers who hack only on one of these subprojects can continue to use the single subproject Git mirrors, so their workflow is unchanged.
 (That is, they aren't forced to download or check out all of llvm, clang, etc. just to make a change to libcxx.)